ionic-enterprise/tutorials-and-demos-react/demos/auth-playground/README.md

 Our component implements a different workflow depending on whether `setPasscodeMode` is:

-- `true` - ask the user twice, do not allow a "cancel"
+- `true` - Ask the user twice, do not allow a "cancel"
-- `false` - ask once, allow a "cancel"
+- `false` - Ask once, allow a "cancel"

 Because our [Identity Vault implementation](./README.md#identity-vault-implementation) is outside of React, we'll need to pass in a callback method when [AppInitializer](./README.md#appinitializer) invokes `initializeVault()`.
 This is provided by the hook exported from `AppPinDialog`: